Tomorrow Belongs to Me

 But I don't think he would ever do this, or that he actually thinks this is true.
 Someone who thinks in slogans doesn't do the life long research to write a book of this magnitude, which is in its overall tone devoid of any taint of simplistic explanations.
 The scholarly tone combined with the journalist fluidity is an invitation for participation, a prod to thinking, that in my case led to discovery of these defects, but also to an overwhelming number of epiphanies, of connections, of new understanding that otherwise I would never have made.

-Anyone who has slogged through this long essay, would be fascinated by "The German Genius" And, only by learning about yesterday, can we have any hope that our "Tomorrow" will reflect the common dreams of humanity, and not the nightmare that that was the culmination of a time and place so well explored by this magnificent book.
+Anyone who has slogged through this long essay, would be fascinated by "The German Genius" And, only by learning about yesterday, can we have any hope that our "Tomorrow" will reflect the common dreams of humanity, rather than the nightmare that was the culmination of a time and place so well explored by this courageous book.